Authoritarian Parenting Style

 For centuries, Ayurvedic physicians have practiced mukha-vijnana—the sacred art of reading the face and body to discern the inner landscape of a person’s mind, constitution, and character.
 Rooted in the understanding that the body reflects the soul’s impressions and experiences, this subtle science interprets posture, gaze, and expression as windows into samskaras and developmental influences.

-In this portrait, we observe the Baddha. marked by perfectionistic pressure, discipline, emotional suppression, and inner tension often seen in adults shaped by authoritarian parenting.
+In this portrait, we observe the Toshaka. marked by perfectionistic pressure, discipline, emotional suppression, and inner tension often seen in adults shaped by authoritarian parenting.

 As the image suggests this person exhibits: